 If you infringe on a registered trademark, there are heavy chances for affected parties to take legal action against you and sue or your business.
 Don’t append registered trademarks to your domain name (like nikeshoes4all.com, cooladidasshoes.com, godaddydomains.com, yourfacebook.com, cheapsamsungphones.com, etc) while registering your domain name.
 Registering domain names that are very similar to other established businesses and influencers (like oneplusphones.xyz, apple.audio, etc) and creating confusion among their followers with your website will do you more bad than good for your business.
 DO NOT EVER DO IT!

 Keep it relevant and brandable

-A good domain name should be able to brandable and convey what your business is about without making people think twice on what your products and services may be about.
+A good domain name should be brandable and convey what your business is about without making people think twice about what your products and services may be about.
 If your business is all about music streaming, it shouldn’t be named like a web hosting company.
 Or else people will mistake it for a music hosting company instead.